-Understanding Title 42 — and why UNICEF and others are welcoming its termination
+Understanding Title 42 — and why UNICEF and others are supporting its termination

 Asylum seekers — many of them children and families fleeing violence, poverty and other threats to their health, safety and well-being — began to be expelled without due process or access to adequate protection screenings.